Charitable Documentation

 What’s New:

-⏱️ Live, Real-Time Urgency: Beautifully track days, hours, minutes, and seconds down to your campaign’s deadline with live-updating visual countdowns.
+⏱️ Live, Real-Time Urgency: Beautifully track days, hours, minutes, and seconds down to your campaign’s deadline w/ live-updating visual countdowns.

 🎨 Tailored to Your Look: Choose between Boxed bordered tiles or a clean, single-line Inline display.
-Match your theme instantly using the custom digital display font and deep color controls.
+Match your theme instantly with font and deep color controls.

 🛠️ Place it Anywhere: Drop the countdown anywhere you like using the Campaign Builder field, a dedicated Gutenberg block, or a simple shortcode.